TIERS/ws-lidar-as-camera-odom/README.md

 ```
 ### Update the submodules

-Since we have use some submodules, so we need to update the submodules.
+Since we have used some submodules, so we need to update the submodules.
 ```
 git submodule update --init --recursive
 ```

-### Install libstorch
+### Install libtorch

 ```
 cd ws-lidar-as-camera-odom/src/ && mkdir libs && cd libs